click thumbnail to enlarge

 file) of places to protest.

-Staging Protests
+Staging Successful Protests

--- Staging a Successful Protest.
-Preparation, The Event Itself, the Follow-Up
+-- Preparation, The Event Itself, the Follow-Up

 Group Effort --